George Porter (New Zealand politician): Professional career

 He worked as an architect for the Wellington office of the Ministry of Works from 1945 to 1948 and later as a town planner from 1948 to 1951.
-Together with Lew Martin he started the architectural firm Porter & Martin working as a consultant from 1951 to 1982.
-He was the President of the Town and Country Planning Institute from 1959 to 1961.
+Together with Lew Martin, he started the architectural firm Porter & Martin working as a consultant from 1951 to 1982.
+He was the president of the Town and Country Planning Institute from 1959 to 1961.
 In 1984 he became the Director of the Pacific Institute of Resource Management (which he co-founded with Grant Bertinshaw) until he retired in 1997.
-He drafted the aims of the institute himself to ensure it "provides information on global, regional and national issue related to global ecology and human justice, issues critical to the future of people and the planet."
+He drafted the aims of the institute himself to ensure it "provides information on global, regional and national issues related to global ecology and human justice, issues critical to the future of people and the planet."

 He was a co-founder in 1946 and later president of the Wellington Architectural Centre.
 Porter founded the centre thinking that architecture needed to fulfil wider needs than just the design of buildings, arguing that the profession needed to take a wider interest in the arts and town planning.
 The centre would set up its own school of architecture and planning which then built a demonstration house.
 The house received a mixed response.
-It built a model of central Wellington to show how the city could look better.
-It then promoted its 'Living In Cities' programme which challenged the then accepted standard of urban sprawl by promoting an alternative of medium-density housing.
-The centre showcased this alternative with by holding the 'Homes Without Sprawl' exhibition.
+It built a model of central Wellington to show how the city's layout and design could be improved.
+It then promoted its 'Living in Cities' programme which challenged the then accepted standard of urban sprawl by promoting an alternative of medium-density housing.
+The centre showcased this alternative by holding the 'Homes Without Sprawl' exhibition.